texsellix/ordinals-eth-bridge/README.md

 ## License

 This project is licensed under the MIT License.
+Updated